Aditya-das-4707-e/kubectl-k8s/mysql/README.md

 ```

 ### Magic of StatefulSets!
 Unlike regular Deployments that would create a pod with a random name, StatefulSets recreate the exact same pod name (`mysql-statefulset-0`) and reconnect it to its original storage.
-Your database data is safe!
+Your database data is safe, and all configuration from ConfigMap and Secret is automatically reapplied!

 ---